FeSwap/FeSwapDocs/src/pages/Sponsor.md

 :::info Info

-Please read the remindings in detail.
+- Please read the remindings in detail.

-If you do not understand the remindings very well, and not very sure that you want to sponsor FeSwap, please select <strong style={{color:'Brown'}}>"NOT Sponsor"</strong>, which is the default selection.
+- If you do not understand the remindings very well, and not very sure that you want to sponsor FeSwap, please select <strong style={{color:'Brown'}}>"NOT Sponsor"</strong>, which is the default selection.
+- This windows is displayed each time you enter <strong>"Sponsor"</strong> page.
 :::

   </span>